tarik15/skydive-mesquite/README.md

 If you discover any issues with the setup process, encounter bugs, or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 We welcome and appreciate your contributions!

+## BASE Jumping is dangerous kids

+I created this guide in case I'm no longer here and folks at Skydive Mesquite need to fix or rebuild their Media Server.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).